pktmasseta/pktmasseta.github.io/_rush/index.md

         description: "Stick around for a continuation of Game Night, or join us for a movie in the custom-built PKTheater!"
         start: 10:00pm
         end: 12:00am
+  - day: Tuesday
+    date: Feb 9th
+    events:
+      - name: <a href="https://peck.bot/q-a" target="_blank">Q&amp;A</a>
+        description: "Questions about PKT, Greek life at MIT, or anything else?
+Come learn more about our community, meet our brothers and friends, and ask us anything you're curious about!"
+        start: 10:30am
+        end: 11:30am
+      - name: <a href="https://peck.bot/secret" target="_blank">Secret Hitler</a>
+        description: "Mafia, Among Us, Avalon, you know the drill - join us to put your strategic thinking and diplomacy skills to the test as we play Secret Hitler!"
+        start: 1:00pm
+        end: 2:30pm
+      - name: <a href="https://peck.bot/virtual" target="_blank">What does virtual PKT look like?</a>
+        description: "Wondering what the virtual fraternity experience is like?
+Come hear from our seniors about what PKT has in store for this spring, and how we strengthened our brotherhood's bonds this fall."
+        start: 3:30pm
+        end: 4:30pm
+      - name: <a href="https://peck.bot/monopoly" target="_blank">Monopoly Night!</a>
+        description: "Join PKT's future business titans for a classic game of Monopoly!
+Remember, positive cash flows and railroads are key."
+        start: 8:00pm
+        end: 11:00pm
+  - day: Wednesday
+    date: Feb 10th
+    events:
+      - name: <a href="https://peck.bot/heads-up" target="_blank">Heads-up</a>
+        description: "The classic game of heads-up played on your phone, but over Zoom - what could go wrong?
+Make sure to hide self view to maintain the integrity of this highly competitive game grounded in skill."
+        start: 10:30am
+        end: 12:00pm
+      - name: <a href="https://peck.bot/workout" target="_blank">Workout Wednesday</a>
+        description: "Join the brothers of PKT for exercise and a good time as Brothers Caleb '22 and Thomas '23 lead us in our weekly *Workout Wednesday!*"
+        start: 4:00pm
+        end: 5:00pm
+      - name: <a href="https://peck.bot/board-game" target="_blank">Board Game Night</a>
+        description: "Join the brothers and friends of PKT for a night of good vibes and our favorite board games!"
+        start: 8:00pm
+        end: 11:00pm
+  - day: Thursday
+    date: Feb 11th
+    events:
+      - name: <a href="https://peck.bot/morning" target="_blank">Morning Coffee</a>
+        description: "One of the things many of our brothers are most passionate about is their coffee - join us for a refreshing morning of relaxation to charge up for the day!"
+        start: 10:30am
+        end: 11:30am
+      - name: <a href="https://peck.bot/pitch" target="_blank">Pitch KnighT</a>
+        description: "It's no secret that many PKT brothers and alumni love starting ventures, building products, and solving problems.
+Come out to try your hand at pitching bad startup ideas created by our upperclassmen, and maybe leave with the next Uber for "\_\_\_"!"
 ---
 <p class="text-center"><strong>Sign up</strong> for our mailing list today at <a href="https://peck.bot/interest" target="_blank">peck.bot/interest</a>!<br><strong>Schedule</strong> a rush interview now at <a href="https://peck.bot/interview" target="_blank">peck.bot/interview</a>!
 </p>